‘Too Good': Youth Football Team With Perfect Record Kicked Out of Playoffs

 "My team got one first down all game,” Taylor said.
 “And my team is good."

-Rebels’ coach, Ragan Montero said Taylor and the Keller Youth Association are trying to change the rules in the middle of the game.
+The Rebels’ coach, Ragan Montero, said Taylor and the Keller Youth Association are trying to change the rules in the middle of the game.

 "He's a sore loser.
 That's all it comes down to,” Montero said.
 "He's changing the rules so it benefits him."